svasapolle/rpyc/docs/install.rst

 Mailing List
 ------------
-There is an old `mailing list <http://groups.google.com/group/rpyc>`_ that you should search before asking questions.
-However, do not count on getting answers there for new questions nowadays.
+There is an old `mailing list <http://groups.google.com/group/rpyc>`_ that may contain useful information and that you should search before asking questions.
+Nowadays however, do not count on getting any answers for new questions there.

 Repository
 ----------